Marlion Pickett: Early life

-Pickett left school at age 16 and soon after his release from juvenile detention he moved away from his parents and into his partners' family home in Hamilton Hill.
+Pickett left school at age 16.
+Soon after his release from juvenile detention he moved away from his parents and into his partners' family home in Hamilton Hill.
 He resumed football with Koongamia, but was unable to find work, instead being charged with more criminal offences including driving without a licence and burglary.
 As a bail condition for failing to appear in court for the latter charge, Pickett resumed living with his parents, who had relocated east of Perth to the town of York.
-At age 17, he played seniors for the York Roos in the Avon Football Association and later that year he was charged with assault and reckless driving that year for his part in a public fight between feuding families, though those charges were later dropped.
+At age 17, he played seniors for the York Roos in the Avon Football Association.
+Later that year he was charged with assault and reckless driving that year for his part in a public fight between feuding families, though those charges were later dropped.

 Picket moved homes more than a dozen times over the next year, still unable to find work, before becoming an ice user and dealer not long after his 18th birthday.
-He soon began burglarising local cars to fund the habit, before he and a group of friends conducted two major early-morning burglaries by smashing into local shopping centres with sledgehammers on back-to-back weekends.
-Pickett was subsequently charged and found guilty of 17 counts of burglary and one count of aggravated burglary.
-He was sentenced to one year imprisonment for each count of burglary (each served concurrently) and 18 months for the aggravatedly burglary, for a total of two and half years imprisonment.
+He began burgling local cars to fund the habit.
+He and a group of friends conducted two major early-morning burglaries by smashing into local shopping centres with sledgehammers on back-to-back weekends.
+Pickett was charged and found guilty of 17 counts of burglary and one count of aggravated burglary.
+He was sentenced to one month imprisonment for each count of burglary, each served concurrently, and 18 months for the aggravatedly burglary, for a total of two and half years imprisonment.

 Pickett served the first portion of his sentence at Acacia Prison in Wooroloo, where he suffered from serious mental health episodes and attempted suicide on four occasions.
 After being transferred to the lower security Wooroloo Prison Farm, Pickett was the star member of the prison's travelling amateur football team, a program covered by the ABC's 2014 documentary television series, Outside Chance.
-He struggled with the low structure environment of the prison farm however, subsequently staging a drugs infraction to force a move to the main prison campus for the remainder of his sentence.
+He struggled with the un-structured environment of the prison farm, staging a drugs infraction to force a move to the main prison campus for the remainder of his sentence.

+After over four years in the AFL having overcoming his indiscretions, Pickett was again remanded by West-Australian authorities on 11 June 2023, a day after a game played against Fremantle in Perth.
+Pickett was charged with four counts of aggravated burglary, three counts of stealing and three counts of criminal damage.
+The alleged offences took place between December 2022 and January 2023.